A2hari/Twitter_Bot/USAGE.md

 * now add coppy the keys in the source file
 * now host the source keys in the terminl(make sure that you have active internet) or use cloud and host it on the cloud
 * that it your twitter bot is ready
+* use your own last tweet id you can get your last tweet by running the same code and replace it in the .txt file